 J Day kicked off a campaign to map the J cell and its connections.
 What’s so cool about the J cell?
 It’s an amazing neuron for several reasons. (from EyeWire’s blog post)

 First, the J cell is one of the first types of retinal neuron to be genetically controlled.
 In 2008, a team of Harvard researchers genetically engineered a mouse so that its J cells became fluorescent.
 Check out this spectacular image of J cells glowing when illuminated by ultraviolet light (like stuff that glows under black light when you go clubbing).
 Here’s another one.
 With this kind of genetic control, scientists can do yet other tricks, which makes experiments on the J cell easier.

-Crowdsourcing methodologies leveraging the contributions of citizen scientists connected via the internet have recently proved to be of great value to solve certain scientific challenges involving “big data” analysis that cannot be entirely automated.
-Another research using a game called MalariaSpot to test the feasibility of a crowdsourced approach to malaria image analysis.
-In particular, it’s investigated whether anonymous volunteers with no prior experience would be able to count malaria parasites in digitized images of thick blood smears by playing a Web-based game.
+Crowdsourcing methodologies leveraging the contributions of citizen scientists connected via the internet have recently proved to be of great value for solving certain scientific challenges involving “big data” analysis that cannot be entirely automated.
+Another research uses a game called MalariaSpot to test the feasibility of a crowdsourced approach to malaria image analysis.
+In particular, it investigates whether anonymous volunteers with no prior experience would be able to count malaria parasites in digitized images of thick blood smears by playing a Web-based game.

-Maybe the most well-known example using this methodology is “Foldit” that allows players to contribute to biochemistry by folding and designing proteins.
+The most well-known example is “Foldit,” which allows players to contribute to biochemistry by folding and designing proteins.
 Two years ago, FoldIt made headlines, lots of them, when players of the online protein-folding video game took three weeks to solve the three dimensional structure of a simian retroviral protein that is used in animal models of HIV, but whose structure had eluded biochemists for more than a decade.
-Supported by University of Washington Center for Game Science, now the community is still having very high traffic.
+Supported by the University of Washington Center for Game Science, the community still has very high traffic.